RaaLabs/edgeinstall/README.md

         Done with `wireguardinitconf`
         - [x] Create wg0.conf with unique and routable local ip Done with `wireguardinitconf`
+        - [x] Print vpn server command to screen
+        Done with `wireguardinitconf`

 6. IOTedge (can be done with systemd script)
-    - [ ] TODO
-        - [ ] Check what is needed here since it is all running in docker now
+    - [ ] TODO: Check what is needed here since it is all running in docker now
+        - [ ] `mkdir -p /etc/iotedge/storage`
+        - [ ] create `/etc/iotedge/config.yaml`
+        Check how the content is distributed to the config file, Janitor/Ansible ?

 7. 4G/LTE (can be done with systemd script)
     - [ ] TODO, procedure described in the `doc-clear-linux` doc